SainathReddy5/Guvi_Project/README.md

 ## How to run the code
 1. Clone/download the repository
 2. Install the requirements present in the requirements.txt using pip install -r requirements.txt
-3. Run the app by opening file location in command prompt and enter python app.py
+3. Run the app by opening file location in command prompt and enter "python app.py"

 ## How to use the web app
 1. click on this link https://chennai-house-price-predictor1.herokuapp.com/